Let-to-buy mortgages can help you simultaneously buy your next house and let out your former home - but there are plenty of risks to consider first.

-You could simply move out, perhaps into rented accommodation, before securing a buy-to-let mortgage on your previous home.
+You move out, perhaps into rented accommodation, before taking out a buy-to-let mortgage on your previous home.

 Some lenders will grant you consent to let on your residential mortgage, allowing you to move and let out your home for a relatively short length of time.

 But it might be harder to get a second residential mortgage to buy another home for yourself while you have consent to let.

 If you really need to move for work or other reasons, consider whether you might be better off simply selling up and going into rented accommodation for a while.